awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/EC2NewInstanceCWL.md

 # Quick Start: Install and Configure the CloudWatch Logs Agent on an EC2 Linux Instance at Launch<a name="EC2NewInstanceCWL"></a>

 **Tip**
-CloudWatch includes a new unified agent that can collect both logs and metrics from EC2 instances and on\-premises servers\.
-If you are not already using the older CloudWatch Logs agent, we recommend that you use the newer unified CloudWatch agent\.
-For more information, see [Getting Started with CloudWatch Logs](CWL_GettingStarted.md)\.
+The older CloudWatch Logs agent discussed in this section is on the path to deprecation\.
+We strongly recommend that you instead use the new unified CloudWatch agent that can collect both logs and metrics\.
+Additionally, the older CloudWatch Logs agent requires Python 3\.3 or earlier, and these versions are not installed on new EC2 instances by default\.
+For more information about the unified CloudWatch agent, see [Installing the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html)\.
 The rest of this section explains the use of the older CloudWatch Logs agent\.

 ## Installing the older CloudWatch Logs Agent on an EC2 Linux Instance at Launch<a name="EC2NewInstanceCWL-oldagent"></a>